brendansparrow/sparrowbrothers-blog/README.md

 - **Global site data**: Various bits of global site data such as your url, title, posts per page and author details
 - **Navigation**: Edit your primary navigation items
 - **Theme**: Edit the design tokens that power the site’s theme

-## Get involved

-This project is _super_ early and feedback is very much welcome.
-In order to keep things running smooth, please consult the [contribution guide and code of conduct](https://github.com/andybelldesign/hylia/blob/master/contributing.md).

-The stuff that I need the most help with is:

-- Documentation
-- Webmentions
-- Performance